Memphis vs. UTSA NCAA Football Odds, Plays and Insights | September 25, 2021

 Over/Under Insights

-- UTSA's games have gone over 65 points in just one opportunity this season.
+- UTSA and its opponents have combined to score more than 67 points in one game this season.

-- The combined points per game average of the two teams, 82, is 17.0 points greater than Saturday's over/under.
+- Saturday's total is 15.0 points lower than the two team's combined 82 points per game average.

-- The 46.3 combined points per game that these two squads have allowed this season are 18.7 fewer than the 65 over/under in this contest.
+- The 46.3 combined points per game that these two squads have allowed this season are 20.7 fewer than the 67 total in this contest.

-- Tigers games have an average total of 64.0 points this season, 1.0 fewer than Saturday's over/under.
+- The Tigers and their opponents score an average of 64.0 points per game, 3.0 fewer than Saturday's total.

-- The 59.2 PPG average total in Roadrunners games this season is 5.8 points fewer than this game's over/under.
+- In 2021, games involving the Roadrunners have averaged a total of 59.2 points, 7.8 fewer than this game's set over/under.

 Memphis Stats and Trends

-- Memphis is 1-1 against the spread and 3-0 overall in games when it scores more than 14.3 points.
+- When Memphis scores more than 14.3 points, it is 1-1 against the spread and 3-0 overall.

-- In games that Memphis amasses over 245.7 yards, the team is 1-1 against the spread and 3-0 overall.
+- When Memphis churns out over 245.7 yards, the team is 1-1 against the spread and 3-0 overall.

-- The Tigers have three giveaways this season, while the Roadrunners have five takeaways .
+- This year, the Tigers have three turnovers, two fewer than the Roadrunners have takeaways (5).

 - Find the latest spread and moneyline odds for Memphis at SISportsbook.